One of the first questions beginner divers ask while considering getting a certification is: “How deep can I go?”

 Anyone who has taken a scuba diving course knows that one of the first questions people ask you is, “How deep do you dive?”
 And it’s natural for non-divers to be curious about what lies at the depths of the sea.

-It is a well-known fact that many of the best dive sites are fairly shallow.
+It’s easy to assume deeper always means better, but some of the world’s most incredible dive sites are surprisingly shallow.
 For example, kelp forests are incredibly biodiverse ecosystems.
 They require shallow depths so they can get the sunlight they need for photosynthesis.
 And although there are some deep-water specimens in the coral family, most of the vibrant reef-building corals that are so full of life and attract divers from all over the world are at depths well within the reach of Open Water Divers.
-That said, there are some good reasons to head a little deeper.
+Even parts of the famous USAT Liberty wreck in Bali begin at less than 5 meters (16 feet), making them accessible to newly certified divers.

 1. To Explore Wrecks